The Mitten Tree Story-related Math Activities for Preschoolers

 Love,

 P.D.
-Please let me know if you like these activities worked for you, or you think I need to add or replace something.
-My goal is to help you in any way I can and I don’t like anything better than to post something that you might find useful.
-Also, if you came up with different ideas to celebrate Mitten Tree Day and want to share them, I will love to post them as well.
+Please let me know if these activities worked for you, or if you think I need to add or replace something.
+My goal is to help you in any way I can, and I don’t like anything more than posting something you might find useful.
+Also, if you have different ideas to celebrate Mitten Tree Day and want to share them, I would love to post them as well.

 Other Posts You Might Like: